rjbultitude/freqi/README.md

 `import musicalScales from 'musicalscales'`

-You can then use one of the three methods listed below to retrieve location specific weather data.
+You can then use one of the two methods listed below to retrieve location specific weather data.

-* `createScale`
+* `getSpecificScale`
-* `findCentreFreqIndex`
+* `getEqTempNote`

 If you're using [Require.JS](http://requirejs.org/) you will need to download [momentjs](https://momentjs.com/) and [es6-promise](https://github.com/stefanpenner/es6-promise).